rohitkarhadkar/springboot_crud_data_rest/README.md

+# Employee Directory - Spring Data REST

+The Employee Directory project is a Spring Boot application that provides REST APIs for CRUD operations on an employee directory.
+It showcases proficiency in Spring Boot and modern web development practices.

+## Features

+- **RESTful APIs**: Implements CRUD operations on employee data, allowing seamless interaction with the application.
+- **Robust Architecture**: Utilizes a layered architecture with controllers, service layer, and DAO for efficient and organized database connectivity.
-The Spring Data REST project extends the capabilities of the "Employee Directory" project by integrating Spring Data REST for exposing RESTful APIs based on Spring Data repositories.
-With Spring Data REST, developers can effortlessly expose domain models as REST resources, enabling clients to interact with the application using standard HTTP methods.
-This project exemplifies the use of modern RESTful practices for building scalable and interoperable web services.
+- **Integration with Spring Data REST**: Exposes RESTful APIs based on Spring Data repositories, enabling clients to interact with the application using standard HTTP methods.

+## Technologies Used

+- Java
+- Spring Boot
+- Spring Data REST

+## Installation

+To run the Employee Directory project locally, follow these steps:

+1. Clone this repository.
+2. Build the project using Maven: `mvn clean install`.
+3. Run the application: `mvn spring-boot:run`.

+## Usage

+Once the application is running, you can access the RESTful APIs to perform CRUD operations on employee data.
+Use tools like Postman or curl to interact with the APIs.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug fixes, or feature implementations, please open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).